lixiljp/qemu_docker_on_mac_m1/README.md

 ![fix_ssh_server](./img/fix_ssh_server.png)

-After you can connect the qemu instance with ssh, you can continue to the configure step.
+Once you can connect the qemu instance with ssh, you can continue to the configure step.

 ## Configure QEMU Instance